Before construction or alterations begin, a building permit must be requested from the mayor. Otherwise, an order may be issued to halt the work.

-The building permit issued by Luxembourg City's Division Police des bâtisses (Building Supervision Department) is valid only with a notice from the Service Hygiene regarding the bin store.
-This notice is required for new buildings, alterations on an existing building and for changes in the use of a building, even if it is only a partial change.
+All building permits issued by the City's Division Police des bâtisses (Building Supervision Department) is valid only with a notice from the Service Hygiène (Sanitation Department) regarding the premises for waste-management and waste-sorting operations.
+This notice is required for new buildings, for alterations on an existing building and for changes in the use of a building, even if it is only a partial change.

 An official application listing:

-- the contact details of the project manager
+- The contact details of the contracting party

 Spreadsheets with the following information:

-- apartments: gross and net surface areas in m2 and maximum number of occupants
+- Apartments: gross and net surface areas in m2 and max. number of occupants

-- restaurants/snack bars: gross surface areas in m2 and number of place settings and services per day
+- Restaurant/Snack: gross surface areas in m2 and number of place settings and services per day

-- crèches and group homes: total surface area in m2 and maximum occupancy broken by age group (including staff) per day
+- Crèches and group homes: total surface area in m2 and max. occupancy broken down by age group (including staff) per day

 Plans and documents

-- plan of the bin store at a scale of 1:100 with title block stating the plan date and number
+- Plan of the waste-management and waste-sorting area at a scale of 1:100 with title block stating the plan date and number

-- path to be followed for bin loading (from the store to the street, width of the passage and doors and gates along the route)
+- Path to be followed for bringing out the bins (from the bin storage area to the street, width of the passage and doors and gates along the route)

-- bins (2 wheels): door and passage must be at least 1.10 m wide
+- Containers (2 wheels): door and passage must be at least 1.10 m

-- containers (4 wheels): door and passage must be at least 1.50 m wide
+- Containers (4 wheels): door and passage must be at least 1.50 m

 Paid service for taking out and bringing in bins: 25 m maximum distance, and if there is a ramp, then only if the incline is < 8%

-The materials used must comply with the DIN 1986 standard, "Entwässerungsanlagen für Gebäude und Grundstücke", as amended on 22 August 1991 by the technical specifications for constructing sewer connections and systems in the City of Luxembourg" (prescriptions techniques d'exécution des raccordements et installations d'égout de la Ville de Luxembourg).
+The materials used must comply with DIN standard 1986 on drainage systems on private ground, as amended on 22 August 1991 by the technical specifications for installing sewer connections and systems in Luxembourg City (prescriptions techniques d'exécution des raccordements et installations d'égout de la Ville de Luxembourg).

 Plans and documents to be enclosed with the application in duplicate